How to Version Microservices

-Microservice version management is becoming increasingly important as we move into cloud-native development where we are managing thousands of objects that make up the software supply chain.
-Just ask yourself “what does the future look like when I’m managing hundreds of microservices that make up a single version of my software solution?
+Microservice version management is becoming increasingly important as we move into cloud-native development, managing thousands of objects that make up the software supply chain.
+Ask yourself, “what does the future look like when I’m managing and tracking hundreds of microservices that make up a single version of my software solution?”

 What is a Microservice?

 Before we get to microservice version management, let’s start from the top.
 What is a microservice, and how do we decompose a monolithic application into Services?